DOES HOME DELIVERY COST MORE?

 At Carriage Cleaners, we do the work ourselves in our own dry-cleaning and laundry plant.

-We have stores in Maple Plain & Long Lake, and we deliver to homes and business
+Our store is in Maple Plain and we deliver to homes and business in the Lake

 If you would like a Carriage Cleaners route driver to pick-up your cleaning, we’re sure you’ll